jecki/DHParser/documentation/StepByStepGuide.rst

 As we can see a "document"-node may also contain whitespace and an EOF-marker.
 The reason why we don't find these in the output is that empty nodes have been eliminated by the ``remove_empty``-transformation specified in the "+"-joker, before.
-While EOF is always empty (little exercise: explain why!).
+EOF is always empty (little exercise: explain why!).
 But there could be ":Whitespace"-nodes next to the zero or more sentences in the document node, in which case the "reduce_single_child"-operator would do nothing, because there is more than a single child.
 (We could of course also use the